Luyimbazi Elias Nalukoola

 Luyimbazi Elias Nalukoola is a Ugandan lawyer, and politician.
-He served as the Member of Parliament for Kawempe North Constituency in Kampala from 13 March to 26 May 2025, After Justice Namanya Bernard nullified the election declaring the position vacant.
+He served as the Member of Parliament for Kawempe North Constituency in Kampala from 13 March to 26 May 2025, after Justice Namanya Bernard nullified the election, declaring the position vacant.

 He assumed office after being declared the winner of the by-election by the electoral commission with 17,764 votes on March 13, 2025 held after the death of the former MP, Muhammad Ssegirinya, in January 2025.

+In January 2026, Nalukoola was re-elected as Member of Parliament for Kawempe North following the 2026 general elections.

 Early life and education

 Elias Nalukoola went to Kawempe Islamic School, Kyerima Umea Primary School, and Kawempe Muslim Primary School for his primary school education.
-He later joined St. Paul SS Mpererwe then Kawempe Muslim Secondary School for his A-Level.
+He joined St. Paul SS Mpererwe, then Kawempe Muslim Secondary School for his A-Level.
 He attained his law degree from Makerere University and a postgraduate diploma in legal practice from the Law Development Centre (LDC).

-Elias began his legal career in 2014 with Mayanja, Nakibuule and Co.
+Nalukoola began his legal career in 2014 with Mayanja, Nakibuule and Co.
 Advocates as a legal assistant before establishing his own private practice.